ic3guy/FlowAngularExample/README.md

 Furthermore, I've given examples of how the script and transaction calls can be transformed into observables.
 The RxJS `defer()` function only creates the observable when the wrapped function is subscribed to.
 This allows for consumption in components using async pipes quite easily and for use in observable pipelines.

 In `flow.service.spec.ts` rxjs marble testing is used to verify that user forwarding is consumed by the `getInitializationState()` Cadence script wrapper.

+# TODO

+- Angular being Typescript based really depends on types for third party libraries.
+Right now, a blanket definition is defined in `decs.d.ts` which just suppresses the type errors.
+It would be nice to have one written for the entire FCL.

+- Many projects have Angular native component wrappers, examples include ngx-bootstrap, ngx-monaco-editor etc. it might be worthwhile to provide Angular native component wrappers along the lines of what I've done in the Flow Service.